Increased lifespan for 3D compressible Euler flows with rotation: Linear analysis

 $|b_{\alpha,1}|^2 + |b_{\alpha,2}|^2 \equiv 1$ follows directly.
 Finally, note that $b_{\gamma,1} = -\kappa\Sigma \cdot b_{\rho,1}$ and $b_{\gamma,2} = -i\kappa\Omega \cdot b_{\rho,2}$.(see \eqref{U12-to-rho_a_b_c}) Therefore, to justify \eqref{From-U12-to-rho-beta} and \eqref{From-U12-to-alpha-gamma}, we only need to check the signs. $b_{\beta,1} \leq 0 \leq b_{\beta,2}$ follows from the fact that $\kappa\Sigma \geq 1 \geq \kappa\Omega \geq -1$, and $b_{\rho,1}, b_{\rho,2}$ are obviously nonnegative.
 Hence, \eqref{From-U12-to-rho-beta} follows.

 \eqref{From-U12-to-alpha-gamma} is proved similarly.
 From

-$\Sigma - \k z\Omega$ is always positive, and $\Omega - \k z\Sigma$ has the opposite sign from the sign of $z$.
+$\Sigma - \k z\Omega$ is always positive, and $\Omega - \k z\Sigma$ has the opposite sign to the sign of $z$.
 Hence, $b_{\alpha,2}$ is always positive, but $b_{\alpha,1}$ is purely imaginary with the imaginary part having the same sign as the sign of $z$.
-Also, $b_{\gamma,1}$ is clearly always negative, and $b_{\gamma,2}$ is purely imaginary with the imaginary part having the opposite sign as the sign of $z$.
+Also, $b_{\gamma,1}$ is clearly always negative, and $b_{\gamma,2}$ is purely imaginary with the imaginary part having the opposite sign to the sign of $z$.
 This proves \eqref{From-U12-to-alpha-gamma}. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:Lp-equivalence}] The invertibility and boundedness of change of variable from $(\rho,u)$ to the left-hand side of \eqref{UtoV-transformation-matrix}, $(\rho, \frac{|\nabla|\alpha - \partial_3 \gamma}{|\nabla_h|}, \frac{|\nabla|}{|\nabla_h|}\beta, \gamma)$, follows from direct computations and the boundedness of Riesz transforms, since it is given by $(\rho,u)\mapsto \mathcal{F}^{-1}\left(\mathcal{T}_1(\xi)(\widehat{\rho},\widehat{u})\right)$, where